 - In the Power Savings Mode select Maximum Performance.

 - Close the windows you opened so far.

 - Reboot your Windows 10 operating system.

-- After the device starts check if your WiFi internet connection is working properly.
+- After the device starts check if your Wi-Fi internet connection is working properly.

-4. Run the Internet Troubleshooter
+5. Run the Internet Troubleshooter

-And now you can surf the internet as you wish because after following the instructions above you got your WiFi internet connection back on your Windows 10 computer.
 If you have additional questions related to this subject, you can write us in the comments section below and I will help you further as soon as possible.